sva15/terraform-aws-infra/README.md

 2. **Zip File Not Found**: Ensure zip files exist in the specified directories
 3. **Layer Not Attached**: Check that layer names in mappings match actual layer file names
 4. **Permission Denied**: Verify AWS credentials and IAM permissions
+5. **Database Connection Failed**: Check if Lambda has Secrets Manager permissions
+6. **Secret Not Found**: Verify RDS instance was created with managed password enabled

 ### Debugging